Pylons/pyramid/docs/narr/resources.rst

 application), and you want to make arbitrary visual modifications to a particular application deployment without forking the underlying code.

-To this end, :mod:`pyramid` contains a feature that makes it possible to "override" one resource with one or more other resources.
+To this end, :app:`Pyramid` contains a feature that makes it possible to "override" one resource with one or more other resources.
 In support of this feature, a :term:`ZCML` directive exists named ``resource``.
 The ``resource`` directive allows you to *override* the